Ruaso/ICS-PP-reference/README.md

 - Making up a demo for your project
 - The possible improvements

-And, here are some works done by the former students, just for your reference.
+And, some works done by the former students can be found in this Repo, just for your reference. :smiley:

 #### Other materials: